perrochon/gb/ROADMAP.md

 ## Guiding Principles
 Right now, the focus is on enabling game play, i.e. add features that allow more game play.
 Features that don't enhance game play, or prevent game play are second priority.
 Here are a few examples
-* Limits on money: Players will be resource constraint.
-For now, enjoy unlimited resources.
 * Fleshed out missions: Missions keep changing, so they are bare bones, and only described in the tutorial.
 * Placeholder graphics: Things are very much in flux, so there are no final creative assets anywhere.

 ## Short Term Small Items
-* Money should come next...really
 * Play Impis in Map (generally fix who plays)
 * Stronger AI...
-* Fix action counts
+* Improve action counts
-* Track mission wins
+* Better Track mission wins
+* Race Screen: Stats, population, money, ships, etc.
-* Deploy remaining ships
+* Deploy remaining ships (mostly surface)
-* DO skips frames (on emulator) - make sure we minimize work on UI thread
+* Look into skiped frames (on emulator) - make sure we minimize work on UI thread
 * Moving Dot animation on squares follow the square, instead of a circle.
 Drive by a parameter of the ship (extension)
 * same ssytem patrol flies to inside of circle, instead of outside...
 * Settings: Clean code smell